Are you going through a separation?

 As with any legal matter, you should consult a solicitor if you are considering getting a separation agreement.
-This type of agreement can help to resolve all or part of your marital disputes and may provide relief from financial obligations that might otherwise be associated with filing for divorce.
+This type of agreement can help resolve all or part of your marital disputes and may provide relief from financial obligations that might otherwise be associated with filing for divorce.

 A separation agreement can cover many different aspects of your relationship, including property division, child custody and visitation arrangements, spousal support payments, and more.
 In addition to resolving the matters discussed in the agreement, it is also important to have an Understanding Of Your Legal Rights And Responsibilities Document prepared by your solicitor.

 This document will outline exactly what each party's rights and responsibilities are during the settlement process.
 If you decide that seeking legal guidance is necessary for you and your spouse, make sure to seek out a reputable lawyer who has experience in drafting separation agreements.
 Armed with know-how and solid representation, both parties should come out feeling confident about their situation moving forward.